 Believe that purposefully breeding Danes in off-standard colors is bad and that new colors should only be added to the accepted color code following diligent research into the color and its benefit to the preservation and health of the breed.

-They believe that color families should never be mixed.
+They believe that color families should rarely be mixed.

 Believe that if a color is naturally occurring in the breed, it should be allowed to be bred and allowed in the show ring, and that it’s in some ways discriminatory to exclude quality Danes that come in colors outside of the 7 outlined in the written standard.